Bhpsngum/TDM/README.md

 ### 0.96.96
 Last update

-Because of some unexpected problems, this mod will reach it end and the code will be public to everyone.
+Because of some unexpected problems, this mod reached its end and the code will be public to everyone.

 Thanks everyone who've enjoyed it!
 ### 0.96.71